 I can not recognise anyone.
 There is no split-second, automatic process where someone “pops out” and you know them.

-I use a slower, conscious process of identifying people involves their gait, posture, clothing, hairstyle, and especially the timbre of their voice.
+I use a slower, conscious process of identifying people involves their hairstyle, voice, body shape, gait, posture, typical location, and sometimes clothing.

-After time, I can learn to identify some familiar people, but neither consistently, and especially not in crowds.
+After time, I can learn to identify some familiar people, but neither consistently nor quickly, and especially not in crowds.
 Frequently I may not identify someone until I “hear their face”.
-People say it’s odd that I often don’t immediately notice the sex of a person.
-Likewise eye color is unmemorable (unless really unusual, like a guy with startlingly ice-blue eyes that I find painful to look at).
+People say it is odd that I often do not immediately notice the sex of a person.
+Likewise eye color is unmemorable (unless really unusual, like a guy with that startlingly ice-blue eye color that I find somewhat painful to look at).

 Worst of all are people in uniforms without extremely distinctive features.
 (Once I tried to watch the war movie Band of Brothers, but gave up after half an hour of constantly bugging others, “Who’s that?
 Which one is that?
 Is that the same guy?
 Now what’s this guy’s name?
 Is that a different person or is he in different clothes?”)

 But frankly, most people are well, not very memorable.
 Seriously.
 Side by side, I can (usually) tell two people apart.
 But the masses of humanity are all a herd of the same species, passing different in the moment like two leaves on a twig, noticed, considered, but unremembered once blown away.

 - Identifying people I know but when encountering them someplace unexpected;